jbezza123/Winchester-Lego-plans/README.md

 # Custom Building Instructions: The Winchester Pub (MOC)

-An original custom LEGO® build (My Own Creation) inspired by the iconic pub from *Shaun of the Dead*.
+An original custom LEGO® build (not my Own Creation) inspired by the iconic pub from *Shaun of the Dead*.
+Credits for finding: @nerd_bricks yt original creator: Gregory??

 ---